 Fish sourcing policy for use by businesses

-A link to our two page guide to sourcing seafood responsibly for restaurants and food service outlets
+Our two page guide to sourcing seafood responsibly for restaurants and food service outlets

-Restaurant & Food service Top Tips
+Restaurant and Food Service Top Tips

 MCS Sustainable Fish Sourcing Policy Guidance - small and medium sized businesses

 The current focus of our wild capture fisheries policy work is on ensuring sustainable fishing is prioritised during the Brexit process, more information can be found here.

 A joint briefing from MCS, ClientEarth and WWF on: Urgent recommendations for the implementation of the landing obligation.
 Urgent recommendations for the landing obligation (2018)

 A joint briefing from ClientEarth, MCS and Oceana for the UK government on the setting of fishing opportunities for 2021: Fishing opportunities joint briefing (2020)

 Our Position Statement on Scottish Salmon Farming.
 Scottish Salmon Farming Position Statement (2020)